embrace-io/embrace-docs/content/flutter/integration/breadcrumbs.md

 Embrace.instance.logBreadcrumb('a test breadcrumb message');
 ```

 Use breadcrumbs to track the journey of the user through your application.
 Try not to replicate data that would otherwise be recorded.
-For example, if you make a network call, Embrace already tracks that, so you do not need to also make a breadcrumb for that event.
+For example, if you make a network call, [Embrace can already track that](https://pub.dev/documentation/embrace/latest/embrace/EmbraceHttpClient-class.html), so you do not need to also make a breadcrumb for that event.

 {{< hint info >}}